gravitee-io/gravitee-policy-rest-to-soap/README.md

    </soap:Body>
 </soap:Envelope>
 ```
-Will give you the ISO country code for ```France```.
+Gives you the ISO country code for ```France```.

 ## ⚠️ Security Warning: XML Injection Prevention
-**Important**: When using the REST-to-SOAP policy, be aware of potential XML injection vulnerabilities.
-User input embedded directly into SOAP envelopes without proper escaping can expose your API to security risks.
+**Important**: When you use the REST-to-SOAP policy, you must be aware of potential XML injection vulnerabilities.
+User input embedded directly into SOAP envelopes without proper escaping might expose your API to security risks.

 ### Risk Example
 For the following SOAP envelope property: